odap-ac-uk/manual/DAGC_ToR.md

 ## ODAP DAGC review process and voting

 1. When meeting to approve information governance policies and processes, the DAGC shall use best endeavours to take decisions by consensus (meaning all those present in the meeting agree).
 If consensus on any decision cannot be reached, and unless the DAGC decides otherwise, its decisions shall be taken by a simple majority.
 Where there is no majority, the Chair shall have the casting vote.
-Each individual member has one vote
+Each individual member has one vote.

 2. When asked to support the Lead Institute on deciding whether a request for access is within the scope of ODAP, or reviewing the scientific quality and suitability of a proposal for the platform, the DAGC will refer to the scope and review processes defined in ODAP documentation shared with the Committee.
 Members can vote to approve or reject a request for access as in or out of scope.
 Votes to approve or reject must be accompanied by a rationale.
 All votes and rationale will be visible to all members.